mshockwave/portfolio/content/blog/llvm-machine-scheduler-2.md

 Here, individual processor resource (i.e. pipe) is like a register pressure set.
 And the goal of reducing resource pressure here, is to prevent the accumulated **occupancy cycles** within a processor resource from exceeding a certain _threshold_.

 This threshold is the total latency we have scheduled so far -- which is roughly equal to the **critical path length**.
 Critical path, by definition, is the number of cycles in the longest serial execution path.
-In a perfectly parallelized system, the total execution time of the current region will be bounded by the ciritical path length.
+In a perfectly parallelized system, the total execution time of the current region will be bounded by the critical path length.

 Well, **IF** we have a perfectly parallelized system, that is.
-But such a theoritical upperbound is the _exact_ thing we need here to gauge how well we're doing ILP-wise in the region we're currently scheduling -- whenever the occupancies of a single resource go over this value, there might still be rooms for running more instructions in parallel.
+But such a theoretical upperbound is the _exact_ thing we need here to gauge how well we're doing ILP-wise in the region we're currently scheduling -- whenever the occupancies of a single resource go over this value, there might still be rooms for running more instructions in parallel.

 In other words, conceptually, we want to avoid _over-concentrated_ pipes like this: